GeneSJC/walkMVC/README.md

 This is a PHP MVC stack that is based on two core principles:

 a.
-Build the stack using proven open source frameworks to streamline heavy lifting (ORM, templating, more)

-walkMVC is organized around phpDataMapper, Smarty, slimFramework, and jquery.dform‎.
+Build the stack using proven open source frameworks to streamline heavy lifting.  walkMVC is organized around phpDataMapper, Smarty, slimFramework, and jquery.dform‎.
+The big advantage here is that when you move to the next project that uses a different framework, there's a good chance you will get to use at least some of the components you worked with here.

 b.
 Build all components in a "model-centric" way